Silkypaladin/fashion-mnist/README.md

 y_train = to_categorical(y_train)
 y_test = to_categorical(y_test)
 ```
-I used a sequential model with batch normalization, as it reduces the amount by what the hidden values shift around (reduces overfitting and has slight regularization effect) and added the layers as follows:
+I used a sequential model with batch normalization, as it reduces the amount, by what the hidden values shift around (reduces overfitting and has slight regularization effect) and added the layers as follows:

 **Conv2D** - A 2D Convolutional layer with 128 filters, 4x4 kernel, Relu activation function to speed up the training process
 **MaxPooling** - A 2x2 maximum pooling layer to reduce computational cost and create a summarized version of the features, small changes in the input image won't modify the pooled output too much ([Source](https://machinelearningmastery.com/pooling-layers-for-convolutional-neural-networks/))
-**Dropout** - A dropout of rate 0.3 - randomly ignoring units with probability of p to reduce overfitting
+**Dropout** - A dropout of rate 0.3 - randomly ignoring units to reduce overfitting, the *rate* parameter refers to the fraction of units, whose predictions will be dropped

 **Conv2D** - A 2D Convolutional layer with 64 filters, 3x3 kernel, Relu activation function to speed up the training process
 **MaxPooling** - A 2x2 maximum pooling layer